Want a personalized fueling program that will help you reach your health, weight & performance goals?

 To make an appointment:

-Instead of struggling with nutrition problems by yourself, try a professional approach that will help you feel better about your food choices, eating habits, energy levels, and body weight—and successfully win with good nutrition.
-Although technically speaking, I am a registered dietitian, I see myself as a listener and a food coach.
-I enjoy helping people resolve their food and weight concerns, and tranform them into effective fueling practices.
+Instead of struggling with nutrition problems by yourself, make an appointment with Nancy.
+If you have a training program, you might as well have a fueling program!
+A professional approach that enhances your daily eating practices will help you feel better about your food choices, eating habits, energy levels, and body weight—and enable you to successfully win with good nutrition.
+Although technically speaking, Nancy is a registered dietitian, she sees herself as a listener and a food coach.
+She enjoys helping people resolve their food and weight issues, and transform those concerns into effective fueling practices.
+Challenging clients are welcome!

-- The Weight Reduction and Eating Disorders packages include the initial visit (1.5 hours) and 1.5 hours of follow-up education and support.
-Fee: $399
+- The weight reduction and eating disorders packages include the initial visit (1.5 hours) and then 2 hours of followup.
+Fee: $495 .

 To invite Nancy to speak to your students, athletes, employees, or professional group:

 Call 617-795-1875 or send and email to email@example.com.
-Nancy enjoys speaking about fueling for performance; taming the cookie monster; losing weight while maintaining energy for exercise; understanding the sports food scene.
+Nancy enjoys speaking about fueling for performance; taming the cookie monster; losing weight while maintaining energy for exercise; understanding the sports food scene—and other topics upon request.

 People Are Saying About Nancy Clark: